 Nurture students’ interest in exploring STEM and equip them with the life-long learning capabilities for discovering the nature.

-STEM development model established in 2017
+STEM development model

 - Arouse students' interest in STEM related subjects

 - Through different levels of courses and activities, students can apply the knowledge of various subjects comprehensively to cultivate their "holistic thinking ability" and "collaborative problem-solving ability".

 - Provide opportunities for students to show their strengths on various platforms both on and off campus.

 Interdisciplinary STEM units - School-based large-scale project study

 - Applying the knowledge learnt in Mathematics, General Studies, ICT and other subjects, together with their creativity, students can design, make, trial-and-error and improve their "prototypes" to solve problems and gradually derive their "integrated thinking ability" concept.

 - Cultivate students' collaborative problem-solving skills.
 During the project work, we emphasize teamwork and meticulous division of labour, so that students can solve problems together and establish a positive relationship.

 Infiltrate more scientific elements in various subjects